shortcircuitaudio/loopy-docs/README.md

 ##  FAQ

+###  How does it work?

+Have a look at the [Manual](./manual.md) for more info.

+###  Can you guide me through the build?

+Please refer to the [How To Build Loopy](./howto.md) page.

 ###  Where can I find a PCB?

 Please contact me if you need a PCB: I will try to have spares available as long as there is demand for it.

-###  Can you guide me through the build?

-Please refer to the [How To Build Loopy](./howto.md) page.

 ###  Why no display?